axieinfinity/ronin-documentation/docs/developer-guide/cli.md

 ### Genesis

-Before starting new node, you must init genesis block with the following command:
+Before starting a new node, you must initialize the genesis block with the following command:

 ```
 ronin init <path-to-your-genesis-file>.json --datadir <path-to-your-node-directory>